History of the Aether Theory

 cosmological constant in most conventional theories, and for the generic

-expansion of space in DSSU theory.
+expansion of the space medium in DSSU theory.

-5 Consequences and Problems Associated with Denial
+5. Consequences and Problems Associated with Denial

 The denial of aether has led to a chain of